Input

 Custom Sources

-To build a custom source, implement IProcessor and at least one of ILinePart or IRowPart.
+To build a custom source, implement IProcessor and at least one of ILinePart, IRowPart, IObjectPart or INameValuePairPart.
 The process method should read or generate all data in one call.
-Data is pushed to the next IProcessor as it is available.
-On every loop, StreamInformation.active should be checked, to determine if process should finish.
-Finally, any clean up of resources should be handled by implementing IDisposable.
+Data is pushed to the next IProcessor as it becomes available.
+On every loop, StreamInformation.active should be checked, to determine if process should terminate prior to exhausting input.
+Finally, any clean up of resources should be handled by implementing IAsyncDisposable.
 The following example illustrates these points with a custom source to generate Row data.

 rowPart